Sarah T. Hughes: Other significant contributions

-Later years and death
+Later years

-Hughes retired from the active federal bench in 1975, though she continued to work as a judge with senior status until 1982.
+She retired from the active federal bench in 1975, though she continued to work as a judge with senior status until 1982.
 A close friend of Lyndon Johnson and his family, Hughes participated in his inauguration in 1965, took part in the book signing of Lady Bird Johnson's White House memoirs, and participated in the dedication of the Lyndon Baines Johnson Library and Museum.

+Legacy

+The Sarah T. Hughes Field Politics Center at Hughes' alma mater, Goucher College, was founded in the 1950s with a grant from the Maurice and Laura Falk Foundation.
+The special collections reading room of the University of North Texas Libraries is also named in her honor.

-The dress Hughes wore during the swearing in on Air Force One was donated to a wax museum in Grand Prairie, Texas, but it was destroyed in a fire in 1988.
+The dress Hughes wore when swearing in Lyndon Johnson on Air Force One was donated to a wax museum in Grand Prairie, Texas, but it was destroyed in a fire in 1988.

+Personal life and death

+At law school, she met George Ernest Hughes, and they married March 13, 1922, the same year she received her law degree.

+Hughes and her husband were Episcopalians.
+They had no children.
+George died on June 1, 1964.

 In 1982, Hughes suffered a debilitating stroke which confined her to a nursing home in Dallas.
 She died three years later on April 23, 1985.

-The Sarah T. Hughes Field Politics Center at Hughes' alma mater, Goucher College, founded in the 1950s with a grant from the Maurice and Laura Falk Foundation, is named in her honor.
-The special collections reading room of the University of North Texas Libraries is also named in her honor.